 Grand Canyon National Park is perhaps one of the most well-known destinations in the United States.
-Visiting the Grand Canyon is hard to put into words!
-The Canyon is vast and provides breathtaking views!
+Today I am going to walk you through how to spend one day at Grand Canyon National Park.

 We booked our tour with Papillon Grand Canyon Helicopter Tours and decided to do the North Canyon with Hummer tour.
 It was roughly 30 mins of time in the helicopter and then 2 1/2 hours in the hummer.

 Our tour started at the Grand Canyon National Park Airport.
-We arrived 30 mins before our tour to sign paperwork and to watch a safety video.
-Afterwards, we headed out to board the helicopter!
+We arrived 30 mins before our tour to sign paperwork and watch a safety video.
+Afterward, we headed out to board the helicopter!

 As you’ll see if you watch the video, the first part of the flight is over the Kaibab National Forest.
 You are not permitted to fly directly over the Grand Canyon National Park, so we had to go around it to get to the part of the Grand Canyon where flying over is permitted.